battous-ai/netease-music-downloader/readme.md

 ### 1. Download via GitHub Issue (Recommended)

-The easiest way to use, no installation required (due to the server being located overseas, some songs may not be downloaded):
+The easiest way to use, no installation required.
+The program will first try a direct connection, and if that fails (which may happen as the GitHub Actions server is located overseas), it will automatically use a proxy to ensure successful downloads:

 1. Visit [Issues page](https://github.com/Gaohaoyang/netease-music-downloader/issues)
 2. Click "New Issue"